 WHERE TO PARK?

 Downtown Cincinnati offers plenty of parking lots and garages on the East and West sides of the ballpark.
-Expect to pay between $15-20 for close parking and $5-12 for vendor parking further out.
+Expect to pay between $15-20 for close parking and $5-12 for vendor parking further away from the ballpark.
 The day of the week and the opposing team will contribute to the parking price.
-Parking Panda offers gameday parking reservations for Great American Ball Park.
-Avoid driving around for the best parking facility - compare on your smartphone and reserve Reds parking today.

 Ballpark Chasers Tip: Park on the Kentucky side of the river for cheaper parking and view over the Southgate Bridge!